-Students will have 30 seconds to answer each question before the proctor reads the next question and they may go back to answer any incomplete questions at any point during that part of the round BEFORE the proctor tells them to STOP.
-The proctor will call out a 10 second warning at the 10 second mark between questions to give students a sense of the amount of time they have.
+Students will have 30 seconds to answer each question before the proctor reads the next question, and they may go back to answer any incomplete questions at any point during that part of the round BEFORE the proctor tells them to STOP.
+The proctor will announce a 10 second warning at the 10 second mark between questions to give students a sense of the amount of time they have.

-Students will answer a total of 90 questions over both rounds (50 in Round 1 and 40 in Round 2).
+Students will answer a total of 80 questions over all preliminary rounds.
 Each question is worth 2 points and must be answered based on the instruction given in the question.
-At the end of part 1 of either round, students will be asked to change tables to ensure that all teams have an equal chance to be close to the screen at the front.
+After each round, students will be asked to change tables to ensure that all teams have an equal chance to be close to the screen at the front of the room.

-Each round is followed by an Answer Review session where proctors review the answers to the questions once the round is completed.
+The preliminary rounds will be followed by an answer review session in which proctors review the answers to the questions.